GLENN FORD: AN INTERVIEW (1990)

 As an actor, Ford has no preference in playing heroes or villains.
 "It really doesn't matter whether it's the villain or the hero," points out Glenn.
 "Sometimes the villain is the most colorful.
 But I prefer a part where you don't know what he is until the end.
 An actor should be ready to play any role within reason.
 For example, I think the most ridiculous thing for me to do would be to try and play Shakespeare."
 Well, maybe not Shakespeare; however; Glenn Ford's unique brand of charm, masculinity and strength will entertain future audiences for decades to come.

-Copyright © Dina-Marie Kulzer (aka Dina Di Mambro) 1990-2009.
+Copyright © Dina Di Mambro 1990-2015.
 This article may not be reprinted without permission.

 Glenn Ford Movie Art & Posters

 Dina Di Mambro's Classic Hollywood Biographies

 BOOK - TRUE HOLLYWOOD NOIR - Uncover true stories of Hollywood mysteries, scandals & murders in a dozen different chapters featuring William Desmond Taylor, Thomas Ince, Jean Harlow, Thelma Todd, Joan Bennett, Lana Turner, George Reeves, Gig Young, Bob Crane, Natalie Wood, Robert Blake, and Mickey Cohen.
 Included in the cast of characters of the Thomas Ince chapter are William Randolph Hearst, Marion Davies, and Charlie Chaplin.
 And in the Mickey Cohen chapter, find never before told stories about Ben "Bugsy" Siegel, Virginia Hill, and a host of notorious underworld figures.

 Dina Di Mambro has written extensively about classic movie stars of the

 golden age of Hollywood from the time she was a teenager.
 Her book Television